 We couldn’t find many drawbacks with the Delica 4.
 One minor one is that its short blade wasn’t the greatest for slicing food.

 We’ve seen this knife on sale at many online retailers.
-If you shop around, you can likely find it for substantially less than its $120 MSRP.
+If you shop around, you can likely find it for less than its retail price.

 It’s still an investment, but if you want to buy one backpacking knife that you can use on every adventure, the Delica 4 is it.